tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 count
 : The number of tickets desired by the client.

+A supporting server MAY vend TicketRequestContents.count NewSessionTicket messages to a requesting client, and SHOULD NOT send more than TicketRequestContents.count NewSessionTicket messages to a requesting client.
 Servers SHOULD place a limit on the number of tickets they are willing to vend to clients.
+Thus, the number of NewSessionTicket messages sent should be the minimum of the server's self-imposed limit and TicketRequestContents.count.
 Servers MUST NOT send more than 255 tickets to clients, as this is the limit imposed by TicketRequestContents.count.
-Servers SHOULD NOT send more NewSessionTickets than are requested by clients.

 Servers that support ticket requests MAY echo "ticket_request" in the EncryptedExtensions.

 # IANA Considerations

-IANA is requested to Create an entry, ticket_requests(0xffcd), in the existing registry for ExtensionType (defined in
-{{RFC8446}}), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".
+IANA is requested to Create an entry, ticket_requests(0xffcd), in the existing registry for ExtensionType (defined in {{RFC8446}}), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".

 # Security Considerations